tombenke/otel-inst-py/examples/README.md

 examples
 ========

-This repo contains examples for tracing.
+This directory contains examples for tracing.

 ## Usage